Maryland · South

 Tick risk in Montgomery County, Maryland

-Montgomery County covers 19 towns and carries the 19th-highest tick-borne-disease baseline of Maryland's 22 counties, with a Lyme rate of 21 cases per 100,000 people a year (118th of 1378 counties in the South).
+Montgomery County covers 59 towns.
+Its CDC Lyme rate of 21 cases per 100,000 people a year ranks in the top 17% of U.S. counties for reported Lyme disease.
 CDC surveillance lists Deer tick, American dog tick, and Lone star tick as established here.
 Pick your town below for today's score, a 7-day outlook, and what's driving it.

 Highest and lowest tick risk in Montgomery County